-The initial project concept was developed in 2016 and as part of this process extensive community engagement including involvement from the Friends of Merbein Common, occurred to inform the design and management of the site.
+The initial project concept was developed in 2016, and as part of this process extensive community engagement occurred to inform the design and management of the site.
 A Stakeholder Advisory Group has been established to provide advice and collaborate on the project, through input into the ecological operations plan.
 Engagement with the local community and recreational users will also be a focus in informing the future management of the site.
-This will contribute to achievement of the long-term outcome; to increase community understanding of, and participation in, the management of priority waterways.
+This will contribute to achievement of the long-term outcome; to increase community understanding of, and participation in the management of priority waterways.